tinacms/tina.io/README.md

 yarn dev
 ```

+## Vision
+Make a wesbite to communicate the awesomeness of TinaCMS

+## Tech Stack
+NextJS
+TinaCMS
+GitHub
+Markdown

 ### Testing Local TinaCMS Changes

 If you have the **tinacms** repository cloned locally you can use it when running **tina.io**: